Emico Holdings Berhad

 – Establish procedures for the retention of records of reports.

-vi.
-The Managing Director (MD) shall have overall responsibility for the implementation of this Policy.
-The administration of the Policy is to be carried out by the Chief Internal Auditor.
-The Audit Committee shall perform the oversight function over the administration of the Policy.
+(vi) The Executive Chairman (“EC”) shall have overall responsibility for the implementation of this Policy.
+The administration of the Policy is to be carried out by the Anti-Corruption Compliance Unit.
+The Audit and Risk Management Committee (‘ARMC”) shall perform the oversight function over the administration of the Policy.

-vii.
-This Policy should be read in conjunction with the Group’s Code of Conduct and Business Ethics and the Group’s disciplinary policy.
+(vii) This Policy should be read in conjunction with the Group’s Code of Ethics and Conduct and the Group’s disciplinary policy.

 3. Definition of Whistleblowing